agrista/ceres-icons/docs/content/_index.md

 ## Install

-Bootstrap Icons are published to npm, but they can also be manually downloaded if needed.
+Ceres Icons are currently not published to npm, but they can also be manually downloaded if needed.

 <div class="row my-4">
   <div class="col-md-6">
 {{< md >}}
 ### npm
-Install Bootstrap Icons via command line with npm.
+Install Ceres Icons via command line with npm (TODO).

 {{< highlight shell >}}
-npm install bootstrap-icons
+npm install @agrista/ceres-icons
 {{< /highlight >}}
 {{< /md >}}
   </div>
   <div class="col-md-6">
 {{< md >}}
 ### Download
-Our [releases](https://github.com/twbs/icons/releases/) are published to GitHub.
+Our [releases](https://github.com/agrista/ceres-icons/releases/) are published to GitHub.
 All icon SVGs are included in the bundle, as well as license and readme files.
 Our `package.json` is also included, though our npm scripts are primarily available for our development workflows.

-<a class="btn btn-outline-primary" href="https://github.com/twbs/icons/releases/latest/">Download latest ZIP</a>
+<a class="btn btn-outline-primary" href="https://github.com/agrista/ceres-icons/releases/latest/">Download latest ZIP</a>
 {{< /md >}}
   </div>
 </div>

 ## Usage

-Bootstrap Icons are SVGs, so you can include them into your HTML in a few ways depending on how your project is setup.
-Bootstrap Icons include a `width` and `height` of `1em` by default to allow for easy resizing via `font-size`.
+Ceres Icons are SVGs, so you can include them into your HTML in a few ways depending on how your project is setup.
+Ceres Icons include a `width` and `height` of `1em` by default to allow for easy resizing via `font-size`.

 <div class="row my-4">
   <div class="col-md-4 col-xl-3">